Book the Best Deep Tissue Massage in York £70 / Hour

 DTM is Used to Help Relieve Aches and Pains

-Many masseurs use it to successfully treat aching, painful muscles and joints.
+Many massage therapists today use this style of treament to successfully treat aching, painful muscles and joints.
 This makes it particularly good for the common areas where this occurs.
-Stress and sitting at a computer all day can make your neck tense and stiff.
-The shoulders are also a regular area to store up tension in the muscles.
-You can sometimes see this in people when their shoulders are high in their sockets much of the time.
+Work stress and sitting at a computer all day can make your neck tense and stiff.
+The shoulders are also a regular area where people store up stress and tension in their muscles.
+You can sometimes see this in people when their shoulders are tensed meaning they are being held high in their sockets much of the time.
 The back is also very prone to aches and pains.
 Lower, middle and upper areas of the back can all be treated with deep tissue massage.

 DTM is an aid to stiffness in muscles.
 It moves muscles fibres in ways that they don’t often get moved.
 This breaks any adhesive fibres up that were not moving passed each other correctly.
 This allows smoother, pain free muscle and joint movement.
 It can also allow for a greater range of movement.
 Muscles can be extended more and shortened better.
 Joints can become more flexible.